The History of Penetration Testing

 Know Thine Enemy

 Now that “data breach” has become a household term, threat detection, response, and prevention systems have become more in-depth across multiple industries.
-What is still missing from many such systems, however, is a specific knowledge of what these threats look like.
+What is still missing from many such systems, however, is specific knowledge of what these threats look like.
 We don’t know how to make our systems stronger if we don’t know where the weaknesses are.

 This is where penetration testing comes in.
 By running simulated attacks and figuring out how a smart hacker could bypass existing security protocol, an organization can identify what parts of the system need strengthening, as well as how to respond effectively if a hacker does break through those barriers.